-If you’re into psychological thrillers, excellent acting, and/or absolutely stunning cinematography showcasing Italy’s beauty, add The Talented Mr. Ripley to your list of movies to watch about Italy.
+If you’re into psychological thrillers, excellent acting, and/or absolutely stunning cinematography showcasing Italy’s beauty, add The Talented Mr. Ripley to your list of must-see movies about Italy.

 The Tourist (2010)

-While the movie’s understanding of Venice’s layout is a little spotty, the movie is a feast for the eyes for those who love the city of canals.
+While the movie’s understanding of Venice’s layout is a little spotty, the movie is a feast for the eyes for those of us who love the city of canals.

 Spider-Man: Far From Home (2019)